bigbite/interactivity-api-tutorial/readme.md

 }
 ```

-### Step 3 - Add CSS for the toggle button
+### Step 4 - Add CSS for the toggle button

-We won't go through the code here, just add this to the `style.scss` file for the block and you should have a styled toggle:
+We won't go through the code here - just add this to the `style.scss` file for the block, and you should have a styled toggle:

 ```
 .wp-block-bigbite-reading-mode input[type=checkbox] {